 Number of LSGs supported in improvement of at least one business related service - 10 (2024) This activity is planned for the next reporting period.
 Activity 2.2 Enhancing competitiveness and sustainability of enterprises Number of supported start-ups, entrepreneurs and enterprises - 100 (2022) 124 MSEs approved for the direct support in acquiring new equipment and introduction of services. contributing to economic stability of local communities Number of supported youth and women entrepreneurs - at least 50 (2022) This activity is planned for the next reporting period.
 Number of people benefiting from skill-development training - 200 (2022) This activity is planned for the next reporting period.
 Number of supported BSO projects - 10 (2022) Sixteen BSO projects were contracted and implementation ongoing.
-RESULT 3 d social cohesion in targeted munici Activity 3.1 Number of social infrastructure Out of 33 awarded grants for local Developing and improving projects implemented -at least 30 infrastructure projects, 21 have infrastructure which contributes (2022) active sites, seven completed to enhanced quality of life tenders for works and supervision services and four completed tenders for works, among them one cancelled.
+RESULT 3 d social cohesion in targeted munic Activity 3.1 Developing and improving infrastructure which contributes to enhanced quality of life Number of social infrastructure projects implemented -at least 30 (2022) Out of 33 awarded grants for local infrastructure projects, 21 have active sites, seven completed tenders for works and supervision services and four completed tenders for works, among them one cancelled.
 One did not initiate tender.
-Activity 3.2 Number of CSO projects related to Eighteen out of 20 awarded grants Supporting public institutions, social services supported - 20 for strengthening social services including the social protection (2023) started implementation, two more institutions, to enhance social projects from the reserve list are in services and preparedness for the contracting process after two emergencies endorsed applicants withdrew from the process.
-Activity 3.3 Number of medical centres Activity completed with 23 medical Activity 3.3 Support to COVID-19 related Number of medical centres supported to enhance services Activity completed with 23 medical centres supported to enhance -
+Activity 3.2 Supporting public institutions, including the social protection institutions, to enhance social services and preparedness for emergencies Number of CSO projects related to social services supported - 20 (2023) Eighteen out of 20 awarded grants for strengthening social services started implementation, two more projects from the reserve list are in the contracting process after two endorsed applicants withdrew from the process.
+Activity 3.3 Support to COVID-19 related prevention and response activities Number of medical centres supported to enhance services related to COVID-19 prevention and recovery - at least 20 (2022) Activity completed with 23 medical centres supported to enhance services related to COVID-19 prevention and recovery.